RespiraWorks/PAPR/README.md

 ![Phase Wires](/assets/ElectricalAssembly7-PhaseWires.jpg) ![Phase Wires Heat Shrink](/assets/ElectricalAssembly8-DriverHeatshrink.jpg)

 - **Step 5:** Install the pot into the body.
-If you are using the built included pot that comes with the driver, most of these steps will be optional.
-Push the pot into the slot and through the shaft hole, and glue it in place with some hot glue.
+If you are using the included pot that comes with the driver, most of these steps will be optional.
+For the included pot, push the pot into the slot and through the shaft hole, and glue it in place with some hot glue.
 If you are using the upgraded pot with knob, follow these instructions:

 Take the included pot and cut off the wires, preserving the connector and wires.